 They’re One of the Oldest Cattle Breeds in the World

-Highland cattle have been bred in Scotland for centuries—possibly as far back as the 6th century.
-Originally developed to survive harsh Highland winters, their thick double coat keeps them warm and dry through rain, wind, and snow. 👉 The Ultimate Scotland Travel Guide
+Highland cattle have been bred in Scotland for centuries — possibly as far back as the 6th century AD, making them one of the world’s oldest registered breeds.
+The first recorded mention of Highland cattle appears in 1884 in the first herd book, but their history stretches far deeper into Scotland’s past.
+Originally developed by Highland crofters to survive brutal winters, their remarkable thick double coat — a soft, woolly undercoat topped by a long, oily outer layer — keeps them warm and dry through rain, wind, and snow.

 That Hair Isn’t Just for Show